PSMFC-Streamnet-RMPC/api-docs/README.md

 - &gt;=: Greater than or equal to

 For string values, you can use:
 - Wilcard: the ! character can be used as a wildcard.
-For example, **first_name=!john** would return records where the *first_name* field contains 'john'.
+For example, **first_name=J!** would return records where the *first_name* field starts with 'J'.
 - List: multiple values may be included in a key-value pair like, **first_name=Jane,John,Sue**

 ## Sorting